We’re committed to protecting our customers.

 Q: I’m concerned with security and want an EMV card, can I get one?

 A: Check the expiration date of your card.
-You will receive a chip card when you get your replacement card.
+You will receive a chip card when you get your replacement card at no charge when your card wxpires.
 Otherwise, please visit the nearest ASB branch to order a new card.
-It may take 7-10 business days for you to receive the new chip card and may be subject to a fee.
+It may take 7-10 business days for you to receive the new chip card and may be subject to a replacement card fee.

 Q: I’m going to Europe soon; can I get a chip card?